 A native of North Carolina, Ashley graduated from the University of North Carolina at Chapel Hill in 1999, where she was inducted as a member of Phi Beta Kappa.
 Ashley graduated magna cum laude with a J.D. from Georgetown University Law Center in 2004, where she was the winner of the 2002 Leahy Moot Court Competition and an editor of the Georgetown Law Journal.
 She joined Williams & Connolly in 2004.
 Ashley is co-chair of the firm’s Women’s Initiative and a member of the Associate Evaluation Committee.

 Though all cases vary and none is predictive, Ashley’s experience includes:

-- Winning summary judgment on behalf of Omnicare, Inc., in qui tam litigation concerning procedures for accounts receivable collections for prescription drug services and now representing Omnicare in an appeal filed by opposing counsel.
+- Winning summary judgment on behalf of Omnicare, in False Claims Act and Anti-Kickback Statute litigation concerning procedures for accounts receivable collections for prescription drug services and winning the appeal of the judgment in the Fifth Circuit.

-- Securing dismissal of a False Claims Act case against Liberty Medical Supply Inc. in a suit claiming Liberty failure to refund the government more than $60 million in alleged overpayments for medical supplies.
+- Securing dismissal of a False Claims Act case against Liberty Medical Supply Inc. in a suit claiming Liberty failed to refund the government more than $60 million in alleged overpayments for medical supplies.

 - Winning the first MDL trial in the hormone therapy litigation for Wyeth (now Pfizer) in a suit brought by a woman claiming that the medication caused her breast cancer.

-- Representing students falsely accused of sexual assault in appeal of civil rights litigation brought against public officials.
+- Representing students falsely accused of sexual assault in an appeal of civil rights litigation brought against public officials.